AGameAnx/dok-repo/patches/jaraci.md

 ### Soban railgun
 > *Railguns have seen a large redesign in the mod, where their damage per shot has been reduced, cost increased, but hitpoints also increased.
 Railgun battles now resolve themselves slower, and high ground advantage plays a much larger role.
-Soban railguns are extremely powerful, they have superior dps, superior hitpoint pool, superior armor and mag accelerator upgrade benefits them more than the coalition railgun.
+Soban railguns are extremely powerful, they have superior DPS, superior hitpoint pool, superior armor and mag accelerator upgrade benefits them more than the coalition railgun.
 Additionally, they have mark target ability which comes for free.
-The gap between coalition and soban railgun performance has been lessened significantly, but soban railgun remains the most cost efficient railgun in the game.*
+The gap between coalition and Soban railgun performance has been lessened significantly, but soban railgun remains the most cost efficient railgun in the game.*

-* **Cost:** `210CU 60RU => 240CU 85RU`
+* **Cost:** `210CU 60RU => 250CU 85RU`
 * **Hitpoints:** `680 => 750`
 * **Armor:** `4 => 1`
 * **Experience value:** `350 => 470`